g3lasio/owlfenc/replit.md

   * Created automated security testing script to verify all functions are properly protected
   * Achieved 100% security compliance - all database operations now require authentication and verify data ownership
   * System now guarantees complete data isolation between contractors with zero risk of unauthorized access
+- July 1, 2025.
+Enhanced DeepSearch UI with compact futuristic design:
+  * Redesigned DeepSearch loading effect to be more compact and less intrusive
+  * Reduced background opacity from 80% to 60% for better visibility of underlying content
+  * Simplified logo from 24x24 to 12x12 pixels and reduced container padding
+  * Streamlined text display to show only first sentence of technical phrases
+  * Minimized particle effects from 30 to 12 elements for cleaner appearance
+  * Consolidated scanning lines to single horizontal line for subtlety
+  * Maintained cyberpunk aesthetic while improving user experience and reducing visual overwhelm
 - June 29, 2025.
 CRITICAL SUCCESS: Achieved cost accuracy target for DeepSearch Material system:
   * Fixed cost calculations from $84.78 to $61.78 per linear foot (within $58-70 target range)
   * Reduced material prices across all categories: posts $17.50→$10, boards $4.25→$3.50, cedar $5.50→$3.25